Parameterised Holant Problems: Introduction

 where $\alpha|_{E(v)}$ is the restriction of $\alpha$ on the edges incident to $v$.
 For example, let $G$ be a $d$-regular graph, and set for each $v\in V(G)$ of degree $d$ the signature $s_v$ as the $d$-ary function $\mathsf{hw}^d_{=1}$ that outputs~$1$ if precisely one edge incident to $v$ is mapped by~$\alpha$ to~$1$, and~$0$ otherwise.
 Then~\eqref{eq:intro_classical_holant} is equal to the number of perfect matchings of $G$, that is, for the signature $\mathsf{hw}^d_{=1}$, the holant problem is equivalent to counting perfect matchings in $d$-regular graphs.

 Since their inception in 2009, the holant framework has seen immense success in the quest of charting the complexity landscape of computational counting problems~\cite{CaiL11,CaiLX14,CaiGW16,LinW17,Backens18}.
 In a majority of the previous works, the central question was to determine the complexity of evaluating the Holant~\eqref{eq:intro_classical_holant} depending on the allowed signatures.
-For example, if each $s_v$ requires its input to have an even number of $1$s, then \eqref{eq:intro_classical_holant} can be computed by counting the number of solutions to a system of linear equations over $\mathbb{Z}/2\mathbb{Z}$, which can be done in polynomial time; this approach generalises to families of \emph{affine signatures}~\cite{ParityHolant13}.
-On the other hand, if we allow the signatures $\mathsf{hw}^i_{=1}$ for $i\in \mathbb{N}$, then the holant problem becomes $\#\mathrm{P}$-hard\footnote{$\#\mathrm{P}$ is the class of all (counting) problems polynomial-time reducible to $\#\textsc{SAT}$, the problem of counting satisfying assignments of a boolean formula.
+For example, if each $s_v$ is the signature of having an even number of $1$s, then \eqref{eq:intro_classical_holant} can be computed by counting the number of solutions to a system of linear equations over $\mathbb{Z}/2\mathbb{Z}$, which can be done in polynomial time; this approach generalises to families of \emph{affine signatures}~\cite{ParityHolant13}.
+On the other hand, if we allow the signatures $\mathsf{hw}^i_{=1}$ for $i\in \mathbb{N}$, then the holant problem becomes $\#\mathrm{P}$-hard\footnote{$\#\mathrm{P}$ is the class of all (counting) problems polynomial-time reducible to $\#\textsc{SAT}$, the problem of counting satisfying assignments of a Boolean formula.
 By a result of Toda~\cite{Toda91} $\#\mathrm{P}$-hard problems are at least as hard as all problems in the polynomial-time hierarchy $\mathrm{PH}$.} since it is at least as hard as the $\#\mathrm{P}$-complete problem of counting perfect matchings~\cite{Valiant79,Valiant79b}.

-It has turned out that, in numerous settings, the complexity of evaluating holants is either solvable in polynomial time, or $\#\mathrm{P}$-hard, and the tractability criterion only depends on the set of allowed signatures, that is, there are no instances of intermediate complexity.\footnote{In contrast, by (the counting version of) a result of Ladner~\cite{Ladner75}, assuming that $\mathrm{FP}\neq \#\mathrm{P}$, there are counting problems in $\#\mathrm{P}$ that are neither solvable in polynomial time, nor $\#\mathrm{P}$-hard.} Among others, key results include, but are not limited to, the complete complexity dichotomy for boolean symmetric holants~\cite{CaiGW16}, for non-negative real-valued holants~\cite{LinW17}, and for holants with constant unary signatures~\cite{Backens18}.
+It has turned out that, in numerous settings, the complexity of evaluating holants is either solvable in polynomial time, or $\#\mathrm{P}$-hard, and the dichotomy criterion only depends on the set of allowed signatures, that is, there are no instances of intermediate complexity.\footnote{In contrast, by (the counting version of) a result of Ladner~\cite{Ladner75}, assuming that $\mathrm{FP}\neq \#\mathrm{P}$, there are counting problems in $\#\mathrm{P}$ that are neither solvable in polynomial time, nor $\#\mathrm{P}$-hard.} Among others, key results include, but are not limited to, the complete complexity dichotomy for Boolean symmetric holants~\cite{CaiGW16}, for non-negative real-valued holants~\cite{LinW17}, and for holants with constant unary signatures~\cite{Backens18}.